The Radical Cure

 Jesus says the remedy for my ailments is to give my enemy more than I’m obligated?
 No way!
 That will make me sicker!

 The Great Healer’s radical cure requires action.
-Action that comes from who’s in charge of your heart – you or Jesus?
+Action which comes from who’s in charge of your heart—you or Jesus?

 PRAYER